TriForceX/MiyooCFW/README.md

 - Guide for [New BittBoy v1](https://github.com/TriForceX/MiyooCFW/wiki/Custom-Firmware-Setup#new-bittboy-v1)
 - Guide for [Update Manually](https://github.com/TriForceX/MiyooCFW/wiki/Custom-Firmware-Update)

+**Note:** CFW version for Powkiddy Q20 Mini still need testing, PocketGo CFW may work on it in the meantime.

 # Resources

 Here you have some of the main resources: